microsoft/vscode-docs/docs/containers/quickstart-node.md

 ## Debug in the service container

 When the Docker extension adds files to the application, it also adds a **VS Code debugger configuration** in `.vscode/launch.json` for debugging the service when running inside a container.
-The extension detects the protocol and port used by the service and points the browser to the service, but make sure the application's output is written to the debug console.
+The extension detects the protocol and port used by the service and points the browser to the service.

 1. Set a breakpoint in the `get()` handler for the `'/'` route in `routes/index.js`.